-This smaller American River reservoir, which function as as an afterbay below Folsom Lake, is best known for producing the state record rainbow trout, an incredible 27-pounder caught in 2005.
+This smaller American River reservoir, which functions as an afterbay below Folsom Lake, is best known for producing the state-record rainbow trout, an incredible 27-pounder caught in 2005.

 The water releases can result in swift currents near the upper end, and there are large boulders, trees and brush that cause some hazards along the banks.
 Not to mention poison oak and some rattlesnakes.